bartificer/programming-by-stealth/docs/pbs49.md

 A read-only accessor function named _.cellStates()_ should be added.
 This accessor should return a new array containing references to the values in the internal array (to avoid _spooky action at a distance_).

 A special read-only accessor named `.stateFromValue()` should be added.
-This function required one argument, a valid state value, and it should use the `._statesByValue` lookup table to get the matching state and return it.
+This function required one argument, a valid state value.
+It should use the `._statesByValue` lookup table to get the matching state and return it.
 If there is no matching state, `undefined` should be returned.

 Finally, an instance function named `.hasState()` should be added.
 This function should accept one argument.
-If the value is passed is an instance of `bartificer.ca.State`, then `true` should be returned if a state exists in the `._cellStates` array that’s equal to the passed state, otherwise, `false` should be returned.
+If the value is passed is an instance of `bartificer.ca.State`, then `true` should be returned if a state exists in the `._cellStates` array that’s equal to the passed state, otherwise `false` should be returned.
 If the value is not a `bartificer.ca.State` object, then `true` should be returned if one of the states in `._cellStates` has a value that’s equal to the passed argument, otherwise `false` should be returned.

 ### Part 4 — Improve `.step()` in `bartificer.ca.Automaton`

 The `.step()` function in the `bartificer.ca.Automaton` class uses the step function to calculate the next state for every cell in the automaton.
 The function needs to be improved in two ways.

-Firstly, if the step function returns something other than an instance of `bartificer.ca.State`, it should try convert it to a state using the `.stateFromValue()` function you created earlier.
+Firstly, if the step function returns something other than an instance of `bartificer.ca.State`, it should try to convert it to a state using the `.stateFromValue()` function you created earlier.
 If this fails, a `TypeError` should be thrown.

-Secondly, the next state needs to be checked against the list of allowed states (`._cellStates`), a `TypeError` should be thrown.
+Secondly, the next state needs to be checked against the list of allowed states (`._cellStates`), thowing a `TypeError` if not found.

 ## Final Thoughts